GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 clear enough concepts.

-* Read "Real World Haskell" by Bryan O'Sullivan, Don Stewart, and John Goerzen, which tells how it is painful and futile to build something more complex than "Hello World" in a purely functional way without industry-grade tooling and frameworks.
+* Read "Real World Haskell" by Bryan O'Sullivan, Don Stewart, and John Goerzen, which tells how it is painful and futile to build something more complex than "Hello, World" in a purely functional way without industry-grade tooling and frameworks.
 In this sense the book has lost absolutely nothing for almost 15 years of its existence.

 * If you are still struggling, read [Professor Frisby's Mostly Adequate Guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide)